RickHPotter/jwt/readme.md

 # Getting Started

-This repo is for learning how to handle JWT creations and authentication server-side.
+This repo is for learning how to handle JWT creations and authorisation server-side.